-On September 7, 2017,1 the State's contractor, a for-profit pharmaceutical true anesthetic in a three-drug protocol, a condemned inmate will suffer severe pain during execution.2
+On September 7, 2017,1 the State's contractor, a for-profit pharmaceutical supplier, told the State of Tennessee that midazolam "does not elicit strong analgesic effects," and that inmates "may be able to feel pain from the administration of the second and third drugs" in a three-drug protocol.
+SeeAttachment 2.
+That is, the State is on notice that if they use midazolam in place of a true anesthetic in a three-drug protocol, a condemned inmate will suffer severe pain during execution.2

-Attachment 2.
-That is, the State is on notice that if they use midazolam in place of a
+$^{^1}$ See Attachment 1, Chronology of Events Relevant to State's Motion to Expedite Execution Dates.

-See Attachment 1, Chronology of Events Relevant to State's Motion to Expedite Execution Dates.
-Recently, "botched" executions in Arizona, Oklahoma, and Ohio also put the State of Tennessee on notice that midazolam is not an anesthetic, does not-render inmates insensate to pain, and is grossly inappropriate for use in lethal injection executions.
+2 Recently, "botched" executions in Arizona, Oklahoma, and Ohio also put the State of Tennessee on notice that midazolam is not an anesthetic, does not-render inmates insensate to pain, and is grossly inappropriate for use in lethal injection executions.